 Frank specialises in creating a High Performance (NB: not "Happiness") continuous improvement culture from the bottom-up.
-This deepens and accelerates employee engagement, systematically develops continuous improvement capability at all levels and rapidly overcomes resistance to change.
+This deepens and accelerates employee engagement, removes barriers to enablement, systematically develops continuous improvement capability at all levels and rapidly overcomes resistance to change.
 In this process employees create and own their own High Performance culture; they are not "persuaded" to adopt a prescribed culture.

-He has also developed a comprehensive system of leadership development, The Cathedral/Higher Purpose Model, to equip leaders to create and sustain such high levels of engagement.
+He has also developed a comprehensive system of leadership development, The Cathedral/Higher Purpose Model, to equip leaders to create and sustain such high levels of engagement and enablement.

 As a visiting lecturer, Frank contributed to the “getting buy-in”, employee engagement, leadership and coaching aspects of the Lean Enterprise MSc at both Buckingham and Cardiff and to Warwick University’s WMG.
 He also provides executive coaching to a number of clients including Rolls Royce, Coca Cola, Johnson & Johnson and Bechtel.

-- Shingo Gold Prize 2014 with the highest levels of engagement ever recorded
+Shingo Prize 2014 with the highest levels of engagement ever recorded

 Frank founded Accelerated Improvement in 1996 after a corporate career to Director level in Shell, Unilever, Alvis, ABB, Fiat and CarnaudMetalbox.